 San Miguel de Allende is a city in central Mexico, about a four hour bus ride from Mexico City.
 It’s set at a higher elevation than some other parts of Mexico, so the climate can get pretty cool in the winter time.
 The city has almost 60,000 people, and a large percentage of that are expats and foreigners.

-Checking out our favorite things to do in San Miguel de Allende
+Twelve things to do in San Miguel de Allende with your kids

 Free and open to the public all day, every day, the Jardin is a fun place to spend an afternoon.
 Restaurants and stores line the circumference of the square, while snack and ice cream vendors occupy spaces within the square.
 On most evenings, you can find mariachi bands playing at the Jardin.

-The Artisan Market, known as the Mercado de Artesanias in Spanish, is a great place to visit and buy souvenirs from San Miguel de Allende.
+The Artisan Market, known as the Mercado de Artesanias in Spanish, is a great place to visit and buy locally made souvenirs.
 We loved seeing all the crafts, pottery, metalwork, and textiles that are made by local artisans.

 Adjacent to the Mercado de Artesanias is the Mercado Ignacio Ramirez, where you can find local flowers, produce, meat, and clothing.
 During one of our worldschooling days, the kids and I visited the market and pointed out to each other some of the local vegetables we saw, including cactus, chayote, and cilantro.